tel/scala-typeclassopedia/contents/5_Monad.md

 However, the presentation of the above laws, especially the third, is marred by the asymmetry of `flatMap`.
 It’s hard to look at the laws and see what they’re really saying.
-I prefer a much more elegant version of the laws, which is formulated in terms of `andThenM` ∗.
-Recall that `andThenM` “composes” two functions of type `A => F[B]` and `B => F[C]`.
-You can think of something of type `A => F[B]` (roughly) as a function from `A` to `B` which may also have some sort of effect in the context corresponding to `F`. `andThenM` lets us compose these “effectful functions”, and we would like to know what properties `andThenM` has.
-The monad laws reformulated in terms of `andThenM` are:
+I prefer a much more elegant version of the laws, which is formulated in terms of `andThen` ∗.
+Recall that `andThen` “composes” two functions of type `A => F[B]` and `B => F[C]`.
+You can think of something of type `A => F[B]` (roughly) as a function from `A` to `B` which may also have some sort of effect in the context corresponding to `F`. `andThen` lets us compose these “effectful functions”, and we would like to know what properties `andThen` has.
+The monad laws reformulated in terms of `andThen` are:

 ```scala
 andThen(pure, g) = g